gunjan1909/3d-portfolio/README.md

 ## Features

-Showcases 3D models in an interactive and visually appealing manner Responsive design for optimal viewing on different devices Smooth animations and transitions for a seamless user experience
+Showcases 3D models in an interactive and visually appealing manner <br>
+Responsive design for optimal viewing on different devices<br>
+Smooth animations and transitions for a seamless user experience

 ## Usage

-Navigate to the deployed website
+Navigate to the deployed website <br>
-Use your mouse to drag and rotate the 3D models
+Use your mouse to drag and rotate the 3D models<br>
 Click on the models to interact with them and see additional information

 ## Credits